 30 November, Napoléon wrote: 40,000 soldiers “driven, by fatigue, cold and want of food roaming as vagabonds and looters.”
 Napoléon ordered: “100,000 rations of bread, without which anarchy and violence would reign in Vilnius.”

 4 December he wrote Maret before crossing the Niemen, admitting now that: “The army, exhausted and worn out by the miseries it has experienced, is at the brink.
 It is capable of no more, not even if it were asked to defend Paris.”

-Then Napoléon lost the Battle of Leipzig in 1813.
-Another Napoléonic army gone, ending when a panicked corporal blew up a bridge too early, trapping thousands of retreating French soldiers in the German city.
-By the advent of Waterloo, the other European armies and generals had worked-out Napoléon’s military tactics.
-Still, the question of his 1812 failures remain.
-Did the Russia campaign represent a great military-leader brought down by unforeseeable events, or were the thousands upon thousands of French troops and their loyal allies needlessly sacrificed at the altar of the ego of a fly-by-the-seat of his pants soldier whose luck just ran out?
+One year later he lost the Battle of Leipzig.
+Another Napoléonic army gone, ending when a panicked corporal blew up a bridge early, trapping thousands of fleeing French soldiers still in the German city.
+By 1815 and Waterloo, European armies and generals had pretty-well worked out Napoléon’s time-worn tactics.

+These final battles have been thoroughly examined, explained, but questions of his 1812 failures remain.
+Did the 1812 Russia campaign represent a great military-leader brought down by unforeseeable events, or were the thousands upon thousands of French troops and loyal allies needlessly sacrificed on the altar of the ego of a fly-by-the-seat of his pants gambling-freak soldier whose luck just ran out?

 Before Russia, Napoléon was considered to be the ‘war genius’ of 18th and early 19th century Europe.
-If this was still true inside Russia, his decisions must have been made by another person.
+If this was still true inside Russia his decisions must have been made by another person.